Altierre

 Series B in 2006

-Sentinel Vision, Inc. specializes in security alarm notification and verification systems.
+Sentinel Vision, Inc. specializes in security alarm notification and verification systems and services.
 The company offers its SafeScout system, which transmits images, sound, and text information to its data center for processing.
-Upon receiving an alarm, Sentinel Vision sends voice and text alerts, along with verification images and audio, to customers and designated recipients via telephones, cellular phones, pagers, and email.
+Upon receiving an alarm, Sentinel Vision sends voice and text alerts, along with verification images and sound, to customers and their designated contacts via various communication methods, including telephones, cellular phones, pagers, and email.
 The company caters to a diverse clientele, including renters, homeowners, and business professionals.
 Incorporated in 2002, Sentinel Vision is headquartered in Palo Alto, California.

 MeeVee is an online platform that specializes in providing personalized TV guides, allowing users to curate their viewing experience based on their interests.
 By selecting favorite actors, genres, or specific keywords, users receive customized listings of upcoming programming that align with their preferences.
 The service continuously updates these listings, ensuring users are informed about relevant shows and movies until they choose to change their interests.
 MeeVee also offers summaries, episode trailers, and detailed information about various TV shows across numerous cable and satellite channels, all at no cost to the user.
 Additionally, the MeeVee Guide widget can be integrated into other websites, enabling visitors to access personalized TV listings directly from those pages.
 This approach creates a tailored web experience, moving away from traditional, universal TV grids.